How can I involve my volunteers in marketing my non-profit thrift store?

 What is your most memorable purchase from a thrift store?

-What is the best item you found in a thrift store or yard sale?
+What are some items that you would not purchase from a thrift store or yard sale?